 Lt.
 Lea is currently the Boone County Sheriff’s Office Community Policing Supervisor.
 In this position he is responsible for supervising those deputies serving as School Resource Officers and other deputies involved in community policing efforts.
 It is a core goal of the School Resource Deputies to promote safe learning environments for all students.
 The Boone County Sheriff’s Office and Lt.
 Lea are committed to promoting an atmosphere where, together with the school districts and the citizens of Boone County, we can provide training and safety to our County’s school systems and the entire community.

-Deputy Chris Burnett is the School Resource Officer assigned to Bergman School District.
-His duties and responsibilities are the same as Sgt.
-Lea's.
-Deputy Burnett also teaches a 6th grade safety and drug prevention program that was implemented by the Bergman School Administration and is supported by the community.
+Deputy Douglas Becker is the School Resource Officer assigned to Bergman School District.
+His duties and responsibilities include school security, response to and investigation of reported crime, teaching of prevention classes and presentation of crime prevention and law enforcement related programs.
+Deputy Becker also teaches a 6th grade safety and drug prevention program that was implemented by the Bergman School Administration and is supported by the community.
 The 6th grade classes chose their own slogan and program; they call it "To Thine Own Self Be True".

 Deputy Patrick Hirsh is the School Resource Officer for Lead Hill School District.
 He has been with the Boone County Sheriff's Office for 2 years.
 His duties include school security and safety for the students that attend Lead Hill, as well as response to and investigation of reported crimes.
 Coming from Dispatch, Patrick understands the importance of efficiency, patience and communication.

 Deputy Erik Del-Real is the School Resource Officer assigned to the Alpena School District.
 His duties include school site security, investigating reported crimes, assisting the school district in maintaining a safe and secure environment, providing a positive role model for the youth, and providing educational presentations to the student body, faculty, and administration.